Lacerdash/Hypothesis-Testing-Confidence-Interval/Two-sample t-test/README.md

-# Hypothesis Testing and Confidence Intervals
+# Two-sample t-test for Hypothesis Testing and Confidence Intervals

 Using scipy.stats `t`, `ttest_ind` and `pearsonr` for performing Hypothesis testing and Building Confidence Intervals.

-## Description
+## Content

-This repository contains a Jupyter Notebook named [Exploratory Analysis.ipynb](https://github.com/Lacerdash/Hypothesis-Testing-Confidence-Interval/blob/main/Two-sample%20t-test/Exploratory%20Analysis.ipynb) that focuses on:
+Our main resource is the Jupyter Notebook named  [Exploratory Analysis.ipynb](https://github.com/Lacerdash/Hypothesis-Testing-Confidence-Interval/blob/main/Two-sample%20t-test/Exploratory%20Analysis.ipynb), which includes:

 - **Descriptive statistic** (plots, descriptive statistics)
 - **Inferencial Statistic** (Hypothesis Testing and Confidence Intervals)

-The notebook explores various concepts and techniques related to hypothesis testing and confidence intervals.
-It covers topics such as:
+The notebook explores various concepts and techniques, covering topics such as:

-- two-sample Z-tests
+- Execution of Two-Sample t-tests
-- Confidence intervals estimation
+- Estimation of Confidence intervals
 - Hypothesis testing for correlation
 - Interpreting p-values and making conclusions